toliaqat/xenon-wiki/Bootstrap-Service-Tutorial.md

  * Demonstrate one-time node group setup(bootstrap).
  *
  * This service is guaranteed to be performed only once within entire node group, in a consistent
  * safe way.
-Durable for owner node or even all nodes restart.
+Durable for restarting the owner node or even complete shutdown and restarting of all
+ * nodes.
  */
 public class SampleBootstrapService extends StatefulService {